a-n-rose/a-n-rose.github.io/_posts/2019-01-13-workshop-pyladies-deeplearning-speech.md

 ## Other Related Tutorials

+* A little <a href="https://github.com/a-n-rose/workshops/tree/master/sqlite3">exercise of mine</a> to play with SQLite3, which we will use in the workshop.

+* Intro to <a href="https://www.datacamp.com/community/tutorials/python-numpy-tutorial">NumPy</a>

+* Important to be familiar with for data science, machine learning and deep learning: working with matrices in <a href="https://www.programiz.com/python-programming/matrix">NumPy</a>.

 * Building a <a href="https://medium.com/analytics-vidhya/building-a-speaker-identification-system-from-scratch-with-deep-learning-f4c4aa558a56">Speaker Identification System</a>.

+* Using APIs to build a <a href="https://realpython.com/python-speech-recognition/">Speech Recognition System</a> in Python yourself.

 * Review of machine and deep learning techniques to do <a href="https://nlpforhackers.io/deep-learning-introduction/">sentiment analysis</a> of text.